🍽️ Meat Guide

 Is grass-fed beef better for histamine intolerance? +

-While grass-fed beef has a better omega-3 profile, the histamine level depends entirely on the aging process and freshness, not the cow's diet.
+While grass-fed beef has a different fatty acid profile, histamine levels depend primarily on the aging process and freshness rather than the animal's diet.

 Why do I react to beef at restaurants? +